Ajamillion/clode/README.md

 Additional services (gateway, simulation core, CLI) will be added following the blueprint in `docs/architecture.md`.

 ## Next Steps
-- Grow the Python simulation core beyond sealed-box alignments (vented boxes, excursion limits, tolerance analysis)
+- Grow the Python simulation core beyond first-order alignments (excursion limits, tolerance analysis)
 - Promote the FastAPI gateway stub into a production-ready service with persistence and WebSocket telemetry
 - Expand the Studio telemetry panels (SPL, impedance, constraint ledger)
 - Wire Playwright/Vitest automation once backend contracts stabilize

 ## Python Simulation Core

-The analytical sealed-box solver lives in the [`spl_core`](python/spl_core) package and is exposed via a lightweight FastAPI gateway stub in [`services/gateway`](services/gateway).
+The analytical sealed- and vented-box solvers live in the [`spl_core`](python/spl_core) package and are exposed via a lightweight FastAPI gateway stub in [`services/gateway`](services/gateway).
 Run the Python unit tests with:

 ```bash